mhtd10801992/html-jon-doe-resume-unsolved/README.md

 - [ ] Add HTML Boilerplate to the document
 - [ ] Set the document title to be "Jon Doe's resume".
 - [ ] Set the page heading to be "Jon Doe"
-- [ ] Add a section heading with the content of "Talented Frontend developer" that represents the desired role.
+- [ ] Add a section heading with the content of "npi " that represents the desired role.
 - [ ] Add an image with required and important attributes
   - [ ] The image path should be `./assets/avatars/fake_person.jpg`.
 This image is included into the project already.
   - [ ] The image alternative text should match the page title.